FarmersEdgeLabs/codeinterview/readme.md

-Welcome to the FarmersEdge code interview!
+Welcome to the FarmersEdge code exercise.

 This project contains a few challenges meant to test your proficiency with Python and as a developer.